Ryan Jeffers Player Props: Twins vs. Guardians

 Ryan Jeffers At The Plate

-- Jeffers is hitting .267 with four doubles, a triple, three home runs and 10 walks.
+- Jeffers has five doubles, a triple, three home runs and 12 walks while hitting .266.

-- He has homered in 10.7% of his games this season, and 3.3% of his chances at the plate.
+- He has hit a home run in 10.0% of his games this year, and 3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.